-Naimer brings over 15 years of experience in international criminal law, international humanitarian law, human rights, national security, and anti-corruption.
-Prior to joining PHR, Naimer consulted to the Brandeis Institute for International Judges, and she served as an Associate Professor at New York University’s Center for Global Affairs, where she taught international law.
-Karen was also the Edmond J. Safra Faculty Fellow at Harvard University’s Center for Ethics.
+Naimer has extensive experience in international criminal law, international humanitarian law, and human rights law.
+Prior to her position at PHR, Naimer was an Associate Professor at New York University’s Center for Global Affairs, where she taught international law, and she consulted to the Brandeis Institute for International Judges.
+In 2007-2008, Naimer was the Edmond J. Safra Faculty Fellow at Harvard University’s Center for Ethics.

-Previously, Naimer served as Deputy Counsel at the Independent Inquiry Committee into the United Nations Oil-For-Food Programme ("the Volcker Commission"), where she investigated widespread corruption among the most senior UN personnel and Security Council member states.
-She clerked for Theodor Meron, president of the International Criminal Tribunal for the Former Yugoslavia, where she worked on cases of mass atrocities in both the Former Yugoslavia and Rwanda.
+Previously, Naimer served as deputy counsel at the Independent Inquiry Committee into the United Nations Oil-For-Food Programme ("the Volcker Commission"), where she investigated widespread corruption among the most senior UN personnel and Security Council member states.
+Prior to that, she worked for the Office of the President at the International Criminal Tribunal for the Former Yugoslavia, where she researched cases of mass atrocities in the Former Yugoslavia and Rwanda.

 - Bending the Arc of the Moral Universe toward Justice: Prosecuting Mass Rape in the DRC (February 6, 2012)

 Audio & Video featuring Karen Naimer, JD, LLM, MA